 Section 10(a)(2) of the Act requires the Commission to consider the extent to which a project is consistent with federal or state comprehensive plans (where they exist) for improving, developing, or conserving a waterway or waterways affected by the project.
-The Commission provided an interpretation of comprehensive plans under section $10(a)(2)^2$ that is revised by the Order Granting Rehearing, issued April the Commission instructed the Director, Office of Hydropower Licensing, to request the state and federal agencies to file plans they believe meet the revised guidelines.
-Until the process is completed, the staff will consider all available plans pursuant to section 10(a)(2).
+The staff reviewed 3 plans that address various aspects of waterway management in relation to the proposed project.2 No conflicts were found.